Program Description and Eligibility Requirements

 - People who are working but need to upgrade their job skills and have less than 45 college level credits.

 - People who were laid off (within the last 24 months) but have secured temporary stop-gap employment that doesn't meet their level of self-sufficiency.

 - Eligible veterans (within the last 24 months).

-Possible forms of aid include tuition and books, childcare, and transportation.
+Possible forms of aid include tuition and books, childcare, transportation, and supplies.